TylerRenfro/portfolio-2023/_written-comm/heuristic-evaluation.md

 Issue

 {:.text-xl .mb-10}
-**External Consistency.** The website has unique branded UI components, which are cool, but comes at the price of not matching what users see on other websites.
-While this seems mostly okay, it might have been best to use conventional UI components.
+External Consistency.
+The website has unique branded UI components that do not match what users see on other websites.
+While this is mostly okay, conventional UI components would have been better.

 <div class="flex flex-col md:flex-row gap-4 mb-10 items-center">
     <img class="w-full h-full" src="{{ site.baseurl }}/images/heuristic-evaluation/heuristic-4-img-3.jpg">